sey-kh/internship-tw/report.md

 ### 3.1 Prediction result of AAPL stock #

+There are results of predicting adjusted closing price for 1, 3, 5, 10 days into the future
 |                           |                           |
 |:-------------------------:|:-------------------------:|
 |![Screen Shot 2019-07-30 at 10 43 09 AM](https://user-images.githubusercontent.com/49018140/62109924-7f011180-b2d7-11e9-8be7-6fb8ea5170da.png)|![Screen Shot 2019-07-30 at 10 43 35 AM](https://user-images.githubusercontent.com/49018140/62109897-6ee93200-b2d7-11e9-9196-a5792f3234dc.png)|